JoshStLee/FutureVox-UI-Wireframe/kddock/README.md

 ## Versioning

 There's currently two lines of development: `v1` which is very mature and stable and `v2` which is an ongoing effort to make KDDW support multiple "frontends" (QtWidgets, QtQuick and even non-Qt technologies, like flutter).

 1.x will be supported for many years to come, at least for bug fixes and small features.
-Use `v1.6.0` tag for the latest stable.
+Use `v1.7.0` tag for the latest stable.<br>

 Use `2.0` if you need non-QtWidgets support, for example `QtQuick/QML`.
-While `1.6` has support for `QtQuick/QML` it won't be receiving bug fixes. `2.0` is under active development, you might encounter minor source/ABI incompatibilities.
+While `1.7` has support for `QtQuick/QML` it won't be receiving bug fixes. `2.0` is under active development, you might encounter minor source/ABI incompatibilities.
 Despite that, it is pretty stable, and all 200 unit-tests pass.

+See [README-porting.md](README-porting.md) for API differences between v1 and v2.

-We'll try to remain source-compatible across versions (except for the v1 -> v2 jump).
+We'll try to remain source-compatible across versions (except for the v1 -> v2 jump).<br>
 API will get a deprecation notice before being removed in the next version.
 Note that this compatibility effort is only for the public API.
 Private API (headers ending in _p.h) might change so you shouldn't depend on them.
 Private API is only